-In this Restaurant Style Paneer Do Pyaza curry recipe onions and paneer are dunked in a creamy, rich, and classic onion, tomato, bell pepper and cashew based gravy.
+In this Restaurant Style Paneer Do Pyaza curry recipe onions and paneer (Cottage Cheese) is dunked in a creamy, rich, and classic onion, tomato, bell pepper and cashew based gravy.
 This gravy adds plenty of flavor to this recipe.

 Pin it to your DINNER BOARD to SAVE IT for later!

 Follow My Ginger Garlic Kitchen on Pinterest for even more great ideas and deliciously appealing recipes!

 So I turn off the internet during the night and turn it back on after I am done with my breakfast the next morning.
 I woke up this morning fresh and happy.

 Like all the other days, today also I had my breakfast and then I turned on the internet.
 And then I checked the emails and messages and found out something REALLY UNEXPECTED.
 Some people were sending me PMs (private messages) and asking about the non-working links of my recipes.